 Describe how resources will be allocated among funding categories.
-Funding which has not been committed as of September 30 may be committed to Self Help projects, Open Submission projects, Urgent Need projects, the next highest ranking Competitive Grant project (to the established cut-off point), or Planning Grants.
+Funding which has not been committed as of December 31 may be committed to Open Submission projects, Urgent Need projects, or the 2nd round of Competitive Grant projects (to the established cut-off point), or Planning Grants.
 Describe threshold factors and grant size limits.
 Assistance is provided to non-entitlement units of local government.
-Up to \$1,000,000 is available for economic development, housing, and community facility projects, up to \$800,000 for downtown revitalization and community service facility projects, and up to \$1.4 million is available for projects that will comprehensively improve a neighborhood through water, sewer, street, and housing improvements.
+Up to \$1,000,000 is available for building district revitalization, public infrastructure (including housing production), and community service facility projects, \$200,000 for public services (or \$1,000,000 for regional), \$1.25 million for housing rehabilitation projects, and up to \$1.5 million is available for projects that will comprehensively improve a neighborhood through water, sewer, street, and housing improvements (CCD with 3 or more activities).
 In cases of two or more localities participating in a project with a regional impact, some grant limits can increase.
+Broadband is available as an additional \$250,000 grant to most CIG grants.
 A unit of local government may not have more than \$2.5 million in CDBG open projects.
-What are the outcome measures expected as a result of the method of distribution?
+Any available prior year funds will be allocated through the CDBG Competitive and/or Open What are the outcome measures expected as a result of the method of distribution?
+Submission application process.
 DHCD anticipates infrastructure for new or expanding industries, new or improved water and sewer systems in rural areas, rehabilitated housing in declining neighborhoods, revitalized commercial districts, support to small businesses, and new facilities for a variety of needed services, such as health clinics in underserved areas.

-State Program Name: CDBG Open Submission Programs Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-Approximately \$17,390,000 is available under the Open Submission Programs.
-Proposals are received on an open basis from January 1 through the end of September, or until all funds are awarded.
-Please note, to address COVID-19 related needs in Virginia, DHCD will use the 2020-2021 CDBG funds to provide public services in CDBG non-entitlement localities.
-Open Submission programs allow more flexibility in the submission and funding of projects as well as meet the urgent community needs through the COVID-19 pandemic.
+State Program Name: CDBG Open Submission Program Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+Approximately \$7,000,000 is available under the Open Submission Programs.
+Proposals are received on an open basis from April 1 through the end of December, or until all funds are awarded.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Applications for Open Submission Programs will receive funding on an open, first-come, first- served basis between January 1, 2020 and September 30, 2020.
-Projects that meet one or more CDBG national objectives and meet the criteria established in the Program Design will be offered an award as long as funds are still available.
+Applications submitted through the Open Submission program are reviewed on a first-come first-served basis.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Grant administration manuals and the CDBG Program design are available from the DHCD website or by request.

-Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Not applicable.
-Describe how resources will be allocated among funding categories.
-Proposals are received on an open basis from January 1 through the end of September, or until all funds are awarded.
-Additionally, per the guidance from HUD, DHCD has created a reimbursement policy allowing COVID-19 related activities to be reimbursed with CDBG funding from the date of the declaration of emergency by the Governor.
-Funding not committed as of the beginning of October may be committed to the next highest ranking Competitive Grant project, Urgent Need Open Submission grants, or Planning Grants.
+(HOPWA only) Describe how resources will be allocated among funding categories.
+Proposals are received on an open basis from April 1 through the end of December, or until all funds awarded.
+Funding not committed as of December 31, may be committed to a second round of Competitive Grants, Urgent Need Open Submission grants, or Planning Grants.